sigmasoldi3r/Vault/README.md

 # Vault
 File encryption system.

-*Vault* is an easy encryption system for your files, however does __not support folder name encrypton__ yet.
+*Vault* is an easy encryption system for your files, however does __not support folder name encrypton__.

+## Disclaimer

+This is a student project, made during a week in the collegue.
+Do not expect it to work nicely, only intended for research purposes and basic programming learning.

 ### Science behind